okarras/EmpiRE-Analysis/README.md

 The data analysis is based on competency questions regarding empirical research in SE, including RE, derived from the vision of [Sjøberg et al. (2007)](https://doi.org/10.1109/FOSE.2007.30).
 They describe their vision of the role of empirical methods in SE, including RE, for the period of 2020 – 2025 by comparing the **"current" state of practice (2007)** with their **target state (2020 - 2025)**.
 We analyzed these descriptions and derived a total of [77 competency questions](Supplementary%20materials/Detailed%20list%20of%20all%2077%20competency%20questions.xlsx).
 The number of competency questions answered reflects the **coverage of the curated topic in KG-EmpiRE** (1), and the answers to competency questions provide **insights into the state and evolution of empirical research in RE** (2).
 For each competency question that can be answered with KG-EmpiRE (*currently* 16 of 77), we specified [SPARQL](https://www.w3.org/TR/sparql11-query/) queries to retrieve and analyze the data of KG-EmpiRE from the ORKG.
 We provide all details of the analysis with its SPARQL queries, [data](SPARQL-Data/), [visualizations](Figures/), and explanations in the [Jupyter Notebook](empire-analysis.ipynb) hosted on [binder](https://mybinder.org/v2/gh/okarras/EmpiRE-Analysis/HEAD?labpath=%2Fempire-analysis.ipynb) for interactive reproduction and (re-)use, always using the most recent data from KG-EmpiRE.

-The [analysis](empire-analysis.ipynb) of the individual competence questions always follows the same structure:
+The [analysis](empire-analysis.ipynb) of the individual competency questions always follows the same structure:

 1. *Data Selection*: Explaining the competency question and the required data for the analysis.
 2. *Data Collection*: Executing the specified SPARQL query to retrieve the data.